min2ha/ukwa-site/content/target/43546/index.en.md

   "subject": "EU Referendum"
 }

-# Centre for Policy Studies: eutopia Romantic and Right

 A study by Maurice Saatchi, chairman of the Centre for Policy Studies, which seeks to negotiate a middle-way between Brexit and Remain - concluding with the assertion that Britain shall vote to Remain within the EU but will renegotiate the terms of leadership to a more advantageous position for itself.